The 24 hour day is spread thin for many.

 Try to focus on hearing from your children about themselves and being available to them.
 Focus on the “being” and not the “doing”.

 6. Connect even when you are not there

-There is a variety of simple or even fun ways to this.
+There is a variety of simple or even fun ways to do this.
 Leave post-it notes of encouragement or send wishes for that soccer match your child is having in school that afternoon.
 You can even leave a note or message – “Looking forward to our movie night on Friday!”
 Let your kids know you are thinking of them.

 Very often, people live with the flow and react to requests and urgencies.
 That project milestone you need to meet, the request through the phone call you had, that supper invitation from friends.
-All these are not wrong, however without defined priorities, our children will subconsciously end up with our left-over time; especially for the younger ones as they may not know how to ask for your time or “book you”.
+All these are not wrong, however, without defined priorities, our children will subconsciously end up with our left-over time; especially the younger ones as they may not know how to ask for your time or “book you”.